MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed a link in Hologram Stability page on Device Portal.

-- A new version of the Edge app (version 120) is now available for HoloLens users.

 ## Windows Holographic, version 23H2 - November 2023 Update

 - Build 22621.1152